OscarPellicer/AutoTestIA/README.md

     REPLICATE_API_TOKEN="r8_..."
     ```
     *   **IMPORTANT:** Do not commit the `.env` file to version control.
 The `.gitignore` file is configured to prevent this.
-5. (Optional) You can set the default provider and models directly in the `.env` file as well:
+5. (Optional) You can set the default provider and models directly in the `.env` file as well (though this can also be done via arguments when running `autotestia`):
     ```dotenv
     # Optional defaults in .env
     LLM_PROVIDER="openai"